MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/administering-a-multi-geo-environment.md

 # Administering a multi-geo environment

-Many of the services in SharePoint Online and OneDrive for Business are multi-geo aware and require administrative procedures that are different than a non-multi-geo tenant.
-Here's a look at each.
+Here's a look at how OneDrive and SharePoint services work in a multi-geo environment.

 #### OneDrive Administrator Experience

-The OneDrive administration center [OneDrive admin center](https://admin.onedrive.com) has a **Geo Locations** tab in the left navigation which features a geo-locations map where you can view and manage your geo-locations.
+The [OneDrive admin center](https://admin.onedrive.com) has a **Geo Locations** tab in the left navigation which features a geo-locations map where you can view and manage your geo locations.

 #### Taxonomy